Aam-Digital/ndb-core/doc/compodoc_sources/how-to-guides/add-another-language.md

 For example, for _french_, this would be `fm`, for _hindi_, this would be `hi`

 In addition to a language code, you might consider specifying a country if the spoken language can differ based on where the app should be shipped to.
-For example, english is spoken differently in the US (`en-US`), in Great-Britain (`en-GB`) or in Australia (`en-AU`).
+For example, English is spoken differently in the US (`en-US`), Great-Britain (`en-GB`) or Australia (`en-AU`).
 A list of available country codes can be found [here](https://www.iso.org/obp/ui/#search/code/).
-Once you have the language and country code, the resulting code is _language-code_-_country-code_.
+Once you have the language and country code, the resulting code is _language code_-_country code_.

 ###2) Add the language to the list of known languages
 The file [angular.json](angular.json) contains all available languages.
 In this file, look for the `i18n` section.
-Add the language code from the last step (possible including the region code) to the `locales` section.
-For example, if you wanted to translate into French, this is what the `i18n` section should look like:
+Add the language code from the last step (possible including the region code) as a key to the `locales` section.
+Specify the path `src/locale/messages.<your locale>.xlf` as the value.
+Don't create that file yet - this will be done automatically in the next steps.
+For example, if you wanted to add the French language, this is what the `i18n` section should look like:

 ```json
 {